quickgrid/ai-resources/papers.md

  - Sequence here is referred as `input token sequence` to BERT which can be a `single sentence or pair of sentences packed together`.
  - `Learned positional embedding` is also added to each tokens for indicating whether it belongs to sentence A or B.

+ **Masked Language Model (MLM)**
+ - MLM (Cloze Task) used for pre-training `randomly masks some input tokens`, and the objective is to `predict original vocabulary id` based only on context.
+ - MLM enables representations to `fuse left and right context`.
+ - Bidirectional conditioning would allow each word indirectly see itself.
+ - `[Mask]` token appears only in pre-training and not in fine-tuning.
+To mitigate this, words are not always replaced with mask tokens.
+ - 80% of the times word is replaced with mask token, 10% time with random token and 10% of the times with same token.
+Cross entropy loss is used to predict original token.
+Example, unlabeled sentence, `my dog is hairy`.
+80% of the time label will be mask token, `my dog is [mask]`.
+10% of the time random word, `my dog is apple` and 10% of the time same word, `my dog is hairy`.
+ - Masked LM only makes prediction on 15% of the token each batch.
+MLM does not know which words it needs predict or which have been replaced with random words.

  **Next Sentence Prediction (NSP)**
  - Used for pre-training and shown to be beneficial for QA and NLI.
  - Downstream tasks like `Question Answering (QA)`, `Natural Language Inference (NLI)` are based on `relationship between two sentences`, which is not directly captured by language modeling.
  - For this task, 50% of the time sentence B is `actual next sentence` to sentence A labeled with `IsNext`.
 Rest of the 50% time sentence B is `randomly chosen` from corpus and labeled by `NotNext`.
+ - Input example, `[CLS] the man went to [MASK] store [SEP] he bought a gallon of [MASK] milk [SEP]` and output label `IsNext`.
+ - Input example, `[CLS] the man went to [MASK] store [SEP] penguin [MASK] are flight ##less birds [SEP]` and output label `NotNext`.

  </details>